 Children and young adults are not spared from the realities and impact of domestic and sexual violence.
 They are witnessing and experiencing it in their homes, in their first romantic relationships, and in their circle of friends.
 This crucial time for exploration and growth is marred by the trauma and confusion that violence brings, oftentimes having residual effects for years to come.

-Difficulty sleeping, anxiety, falling grades, inability to concentrate, loss of interests, angry outbursts, unexplained or persistent injuries are just some of the signs of violence in the life of a young person.
+Difficulty sleeping, anxiety, falling grades, inability to concentrate, loss of interests, angry outbursts, and unexplained or persistent injuries are just some of the signs of violence in the life of a young person.

-Stopping the cycle of violence must include work with young people.
+Stopping the cycle of violence must include working with young people.
 They hold the potential to see a future free of violence realized.
-Alexandra House offers a variety of services to help kids start talking about healthy relationships and to offer intervention and counseling for young survivors of domestic and sexual violence.
+Alexandra House offers a variety of services to help youth start talking about healthy relationships and to offer intervention and counseling for young survivors of domestic and sexual violence.

 Services offered include: